 Discover Boating as an Adult in Everglades National Park

 As an adult, I was able to discover boating when working in Yellowstone National Park but really got my feet wet when living and working in Everglades National Park.
-My then husband and I became boat owners and jumped into a whole new wonderful world when we purchased an 18’ Pathfinder fishing boat.
+My then husband and I became boat owners thanks to low boat loan interest rates, we jumped into a whole new wonderful world when we purchased an 18’ Pathfinder fishing boat.
 Yes, it’s true the two happiest days in a boat owner’s life are the days they buy the boat and sell the boat.
 But, there’s a whole lot of time in between to make memories.

 Regular readers know we didn’t work for the National Park Service but for the park management company in charge of visitor services at Flamingo which offered the only resort inside Everglades National Park.
 My former husband and I were a kick ass team.
 He was the property’s general manager and I was the sales and marketing manager.
 It was my mission as his wife and manager to make him successful.

 In order to achieve that, I needed to learn what the year-round lifeblood of the resort was.
 The answer was discover boating and fishing.
 Everglades National Park offers world-class fishing both in Florida Bay and the brackish waters of the back country.
 Like a sponge, I learned from our fishing charter captains, members of local fishing clubs, and peers why Flamingo was an angler’s paradise.
 First-hand, I learned to fish with the goal of catching a Flamingo grand slam in one outing: tarpon, redfish and snook, but to date, I’ve been unsuccessful.

 Boating Was My Ticket to Sanity

 Living and working on the resort property was intense, especially during the winter and spring when the resort was at capacity.
 If we were lucky, we had one day off and the best way to escape the craziness of work and find serenity was to hop into the boat and jet up the Buttonwood Canal into Whitewater Bay for some fishing.